techiediaries/techiediaries/_posts/2019/2019-12-27-angular-9-8-material-file-upload-with-progressbar.md

 If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

+## Angular 9 Material Progressbar

 `ProgressBar` is a material component for displaying progress and activity.
-In our example, we'll use it to indicate the activity for uploading images with HttpClient.
+In our Angular 9 example, we'll use it to indicate the activity for uploading images with HttpClient.

 We'll only build the UI in this article, for building the service for actually uploading files, check out this [how-to tutorial]() instead.

-## Step 1 — Generating an Angular Component
+## Step 1 — Generating an Angular 9 Component

 In the first step, run the following command to generate a component named home: